corvus-dotnet/Corvus.JsonSchema/README.md

     - Pattern matching methods for anyOf, oneOf and enum types.
     - Implicit cast to bool for boolean types
+    - Specify an explicit type name hint for a schema with the $corvusTypeName keyword

 ## V2.0 Updates